mklno/personalSite/content/blog/2024-06-26-no-media-consumption.md

 Though I didn't fail miserably in this challenge.
 I managed to refrain from consuming media for the first ten days which is a small win to cherish for and after which I fell into the old patterns.

 One of the key observation during the initial phase was that my screen time drastically dropped from hours to minutes which I didn't account for while planning.
-Also, I sent a lot of time reading.
+Also, I spent a lot of time reading.
 Another important thing was utter boredom, I was expecting to be hit by one eventually.
 Although going through it was kind of horrendous, it rekindled the good old days when I wasn't connected to the Internet.